 Stacy Gardner is a member of the Writers Guild of Canada and Playwrights Guild of Canada, she is a recipient of Columbia's Scholastic Press Association Award in NYC for non-fiction, and a Toronto Arts Council Grant for Playwriting.
 She has published poems with Room, Black Moss Press, and Discord & Din; essays for WANL’s WORD, and creative non-fiction for Gailey Road.
 A background in social work and journalism, Stacy’s life and work has always revolved around ‘story’.
 Stacy’s play, After the Sirens, premiered at the St. John’s Short Play Festival in September 2018, and she is currently pacing herself in the writing of another play, a short story and relishing the reads for Room.
 StacyGardner.ca for more info or FB's Quills on the Edge.
 She lives in St. John’s, NL with her young son. @GardnerStacy

-Sierra Skye Gemma is a writer and journalist living in Vancouver.
-She has been published in The Globe and Mail, The New Quarterly, The Vancouver Sun, The Vancouver Observer, WestCoast Families, Plenitude, Rhubarb, and the anthology Best Canadian Essays 2013.
+Sierra Skye Gemma is essayist, memoirist, and journalist.
+She has been published in The Globe and Mail, The New Quarterly, The Vancouver Sun, WestCoast Families, the Best Canadian Essays 2013 anthology, and elsewhere.
 Sierra’s work has won the Edna Staebler Personal Essay Contest, a National Magazine Award for Best New Magazine Writer, and a National Newspaper Award in Long Feature.
+Find her online at sierraskyegemma.com and as @sierraskyegemma.

 Leah Golob is a full-time journalist and freelance book critic.
 Her writing has appeared in The Globe and Mail, The Georgia Straight, Vancouver Magazine, Vancouver Observer, and trade publications.
 She joined the Room collective in 2013 and now serves as the book reviews editor and on the editorial board.
 She has an MA in English literature from Brock University.
 Connect with her on Twitter @LeahGolob.